syncfusion-content/maui-docs/MAUI/DataGrid/performance.md

 If `LoadUIView` is set to `false`, the cell content will be drawn directly in the grid cell to enhance performance.
 However, when `LoadUIView` is set to `true`, the cell content will be displayed through the `UIElement`.

+The LoadUIView property also applies to the image column, allowing images to be drawn directly in the `DataGridCell` instead of loading them through the `Image` control.
+To draw images in the `DataGridCell`, the source must be loaded using the [ImageSource.FromResource()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.imagesource.fromresource?view=net-maui-9.0) method.

 The default value of this property is `true`.
 If you want to improve loading and scrolling performance, you can simply set the `LoadUIView` property to `false`.

 {% tabs %}